Quivers supporting twisted Calabi-Yau algebras

 Computing each we find,

 and

-Hence, because $M=N^T$ we get $MN=NM$. \end{proof} Triangular Hopf algebras as above were classified by Gelaki \cite{G}.
+Hence, $MN=NM$.
+Since $M=N^T$, then $MM^T=M^TM$. \end{proof} Triangular Hopf algebras as above were classified by Gelaki \cite{G}.
 In particular, they are all obtained from a group algebra $\kk G$ of a finite group $G$ with a (potentially) twisted comultiplication.
 More generally, it may be enough for the proof to go through if there is an isomorphism between $V \tensor W$ and $W \tensor V$ in $H$-MOD.
 That is, if $H$-MOD is a braided monoidal category, implying that $H$ is a quasi-triangular Hopf algebra.
 However, the classification of such algebras is still open.

 We are not sure if the incidence matrices of the quivers one gets for the smash products $R \# H$ for arbitrary finite-dimensional Hopf algebras $H$ are always normal, but in any case the results above suggest that to find twisted Calabi-Yau algebras of types $(M, P, d)$ where $M$ is not normal, one is likely to need constructions other than smash products.
 One of these is the process of mutation, as we describe later in this section.